the-ocf/cdklightbox/README.md

-# The CDK Workbench
+# The CDK Lightbox

-The CDK Workbench is a tool for visualizing your CDK applications.
+The CDK Lightbox is a tool for visualizing your CDK applications.

 ![Screenshot](./screenshot.png)